toomuchsalad/Notes-in-Pocket/terms.md

 ## CONTACT

-If you have any questions or comments about this Privacy Policy, or any other issues regarding our apps or services, please contact us at notesinpocket@mail.ru
+If you have any questions or comments about this Terms of Service, or any other issues regarding our apps or services, please contact us at notesinpocket@mail.ru